What are Union Dues?

 Union dues in UE are among the lowest dues in the country.
 We keep our dues low because we don’t payout big executive salaries to officers or staff – we believe that if you are paid like the boss, you think like the boss.
 Staff cannot make more than the highest paid member of the union.

-Dues are typically 2.5 hours of your wage a month for a full time worker (part time workers pay half dues), and are set by your local union.
-For example, a worker earning $15 per hour will pay $37.50 per month.
+Dues are typically 2.5 hours of the average wage a month for a full time worker (part time workers pay half dues), and are set by your local union.
+For example, if the average worker earns $15 per hour, everyone will pay $37.50 per month.
 You will not pay dues until you have a contract with your employer that you vote to approve.